file-format/Docs/en/font/ttf.md

 |uFWord|	16-bit unsigned integer that describes a quantity in FUnits, the smallest measurable distance in em space.|
 |F2Dot14|	16-bit signed fixed number with the low 14 bits representing fraction.|
 |longDateTime|	The long internal format of a date in seconds since 12:00 midnight, January 1, 1904.
 It is represented as a signed 64-bit integer.|

+### Font Directory

+The first table in the TrueType font is the font directory that provides access to the information required for accessing data in other tables.
+It further consists of:

+ * `Offset subtable` - keeps record of the tables in the font and provides offset information to access each table in the directory
+ * `Table Directory` - Contains entries for each table in the font

+#### Offset SubTable

 ## References
  * [TrueType Font Reference Manual](https://developer.apple.com/fonts/TrueType-Reference-Manual/)